markusmobius/go-domdistiller/README.md

 There are several flags available for `LogFlags` :

+- `LogNothing` will make distiller completely disable the log.
 - `LogExtraction` will make distiller print info of each process when extracting article.
 - `LogVisibility` will make distiller print info on why an element is visible.
 - `LogPagination` will make distiller print info of pagination process.